-While serving as a student assistant coach at Kansas State, his a alma mater, Vaughn called Sawyers, a Wildcats hitting instructor, seeking advice.
+While serving as a student assistant coach at Kansas State, his alma mater, Vaughn called Sawyers, a Wildcats hitting instructor, seeking advice.
 Pratt Community College asked him to be its hitting coach in 2012.

 Vaughn had aspirations to coach Division I baseball, but he thought leaving a Big 12 school might threaten those chances.

 Sawyers laughed and instructed Vaughn to accept the job, citing the experience he would gain.
 He told Vaughn even if he became a head coach the next day, Vaughn wouldn't have cracked his list of assistant coaching candidates.
 In the small collegiate baseball landscape, Vaughn lacked experience, contacts and the ability to recruit.

 Vaughn was a day away from taking the job at Pratt when Maryland coach John Szefc called.
 Szefc replaced Sawyers as Kansas State's hitting coach while Vaughn was an assistant.

 Though Vaughn had little experience, Szefc wanted him to be the Terps hitting instructor.

 Now in his fifth season with Maryland, Vaughn has relied on "The Pack," a hitting philosophy Sawyers implemented at Kansas State, to direct the Terps offense.
 The Terps are hitting .276, helping the program accomplish its fifth consecutive 30-win season.